-Course title & Credits Credit distribution of th course Eligibility criteria Pre- requisite Department offering the
+Course title & Credits Credit distributi course on of the Eligibility criteria Pre- requisite Department offering the

-Code Lecture Tutorial Practical/ of the course
+Code Practical/ of the course

 Practice course

 DSE-10 4 3 1 0 Passed NIL English

 World Class XII

 Literatures

 - To introduce students to the field of World Literatures. - To indicate diversity of literary representations in the field.